Component testing in practice

 });

 Like mocking the fetch global, this is a powerful tool, but it can become unsustainable if your code has lots of dependencies.
-Again, the best fix for that is to write testable code.
+Again, the best fix is to write testable code.

 Click and provide context

 React, and other libraries such as Lit, have a concept called Context.
-The sample code includes a UserContext which invokes method if a user is chosen.
-This is often seen as an alternative to "prop drilling", where the callback is passed to UserList directly.
+The sample code includes UserContext, which invokes method if a user is chosen.
+This is often seen as an alternative to "prop drilling," where the callback is passed to UserList directly.

-The test harness we've written hasn't provided UserContext.
-By adding a click action to the React test without it, this will, at worst, crash the test, or at best, if a default instance was provided elsewhere, cause some behavior out of our control (similar to an unknown UserRow above):
+Our test harness hasn't provided UserContext.
+By adding a click action to the React test without it, this may, at worst, crash the test.
+At best, if a default instance was provided elsewhere, it may cause some behavior out of our control (similar to an unknown UserRow above).

 const c = render(<UserList />);